-Picture a place with no distractions and no noise pollution takes over when trying to have quiet time.
+Picture a place with no distractions, and no noise pollution takes over when having quiet time.

 Your thoughts can even be distracting at times.
 I feel like it is trying to organize a filing cabinet shoved full, nothing in proper order, papers sticking out everywhere.

 When our eyes are open, we have many distractions as well.
 However, television, cell phones and computer use become overwhelmingly the worst of all distractions.

 We all end up filling our days with tons of distractions, and it’s impossible not to in this high-paced technological society we live in.
 Meditation helps, but I still find myself getting off course, but float therapy is a significant booster.

 This “Tank” is called: Sensory Deprivation Tanks or Float Tanks.

 I first learned about these tanks five years ago now.
 One afternoon, I listened to the Jason Ellis show on serious SiriusXM, his guest, Joe Rogan, explained how float therapy has many benefits for the mind and body.